emanuelefavero/next-auth-prisma-db/README.md

 > Note: NextAuth.js has many providers, you can find them [here](https://next-auth.js.org/configuration/providers)

+## Add Prisma to an existing NextAuth.js project

+- follow the instructions to [setup Prisma with NextAuth.js](https://next-auth.js.org/adapters/prisma)

-## Prisma Configuration for this project
+### Prisma Configuration for this project

 - run `npx prisma migrate dev` every time you change the schema
 - run `npx prisma studio` to if you want to see the database in a GUI

-## Prisma Configuration for new projects
+### Prisma Configuration for new projects

 - run `npm install prisma --save-dev`
 - run `npm install next-auth @prisma/client @next-auth/prisma-adapter`